 - the safeguards in place to protect your information when it is transferred to third parties or third countries.

 Finally, you can ask us not to collect or use your personal information for certain purposes, you can ask us to delete your personal information, or you can ask us to provide your personal information to a third party.

 Depending on which laws apply to your personal information, we may only be able to do some of these things for you.
 If you request one of these things and we refuse to do it, we will explain your legal rights, the reason for our refusal and any recourse you may have.

 12 How can you make a complaint about how we have handled your personal information or responded to a request to exercise your rights?

 We commit to investigating and resolving complaints about our collection or use of your personal information.
 To make a complaint, contact the HR or Privacy teams.

 If you are in the EU, you should contact our UK office to resolve your complaint, regardless of which of our companies the complaint is about.
 If you are not satisfied with our resolution of your complaint, you may complain to the Information Commissioner’s Office.
-We commit to cooperating with the panel established by the EU data protection authorities (DPAs) and comply with the advice given by the panel with regard to personal information transferred from the EU.
+We commit to cooperating with the panel established by the EU data protection authorities (DPAs) or the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by the panel or the FDPIC with regard to personal information transferred from the EU or Switzerland.
 For the purposes of the Privacy Shield, we are subject to the investigatory and enforcement powers of the Federal Trade Commission.
 In some conditions, you may be able to invoke binding arbitration to resolve your complaint where your data has been transferred to and processed in the United States.